 Defining the concept of punishment must be kept distinct from justifying punishment.
 A definition of punishment is, or ought to be, value-neutral, at least to the extent of not incorporating any norms or principles that surreptitiously tend to justify whatever falls under the definition itself.
 To put this another way, punishment is not supposed to be justified, or even partly justified, by packing its definition in a manner that virtually guarantees that whatever counts as punishment is automatically justified.
 (Conversely, its definition ought not to preclude its justification.)

 The practice of punishment must be justified by reference either to forward-looking or to backward-looking considerations.
-If the former prevail, then the theory is consequentialist and probably some version of utilitarianism, according to which the point of the practice of punishment is to increase overall net social welfare by reducing (ideally, preventing) crime.
+If the former prevail, then the theory is likely to be consequentialist and probably some version of utilitarianism, according to which the point of the practice of punishment is to increase overall net social welfare by reducing (ideally, preventing) crime.
 If the latter prevail, the theory is deontological; on this approach, punishment is seen either as a good in itself or as a practice required by justice, thus making a direct claim on our allegiance.
 A deontological justification of punishment is likely to be a retributive justification.
 Or, as a third alternative, the justification of the practice may be found in some hybrid combination of these two independent alternatives.
-Recent attempts to avoid this duality in favor of a completely different approach have yet to meet with much success (Goldman 1982, Hoekema 1986, Hampton 1984, Ten 1987, von Hirsch 1993).
+Attempts to avoid this duality in favor of a completely different approach have yet to meet with much success (Goldman 1982, Hoekema 1986, Hampton 1984, Ten 1987, von Hirsch 1993, Tadros 2013).

 Acknowledgment of these distinctions seems to be essential to anything that might be regarded as a tolerably adequate theory of punishment.

-So much by way of review of the recent past as a stage setting for what follows — a sketch of what I take to be the best general approach to the problem of defining and justifying punishment.
+So much by way of review of the recent past as a stage setting for what follows—a sketch of what we take to be the best general approach to the problem of defining and justifying punishment.

 Second, punishment is constituted by imposing some burden or by some form of deprivation or by withholding some benefit.
 Specifying the deprivation as a deprivation of rights (which rights is controversial but that controversy does not affect the main point) is a helpful reminder that a crime is (among other things) a violation of the victim’s rights, and the harm thus done is akin to the kind of harm a punishment does.
 Deprivation has no covert or subjective reference; punishment is an objectively judged loss or burden imposed on a convicted offender.